yiisoft/yii2/docs/internals/report-an-issue.md

 Please follow the guidelines below when creating an issue so that your issue can be more promptly resolved:

-* Provide information about PHP and Yii version, operating system, browser type and version;
+* Provide information including: the version of PHP and Yii, the type of operating system and Web server, browser type and version;
-* Provide **complete** error call stack if possible.
-A screenshot is very welcome.
+* Provide the **complete** error call stack if available.
+A screenshot to explain the issue is very welcome.
 * Describe the steps for reproducing the issue.
+It would be even better if you could provide code to reproduce the issue.

 **Do not report an issue if**